futurice/masifunde-fe/README.md

 npm run dev
 ```

-This will run nodemon with `server.js` which will run next.js development environment on port
+This will run the Next.js development server on port `3000`.
-`3000`.

 ## Developing